Flash-X/Flash-X-docs/docs/source/Particles.rst

       PARTICLEPROP pos2PrevY REAL # two previous y-coordinate PARTICLEPROP pos2PrevZ REAL # two previous z-coordinate

--  **Estimated Midpoint with Correction ().** The scheme is second order even if :math:`\Delta t^n = \Delta t^{n+1}` is not assumed.
-It is essentially the or “Predictor-Corrector” method of previous releases, with a correction for non-constant time steps by using additional evaluations (at times and positions that are easily available, without requiring more particle attributes).
+-  **Estimated Midpoint with Correction (``Particles/ParticlesMain/passive/EstiMidpoint2``).** The scheme is second order even if :math:`\Delta t^n = \Delta t^{n+1}` is not assumed.
+It is essentially the ``EstiMidpoint`` or “Predictor-Corrector” method of previous releases, with a correction for non-constant time steps by using additional evaluations (at times and positions that are easily available, without requiring more particle attributes).

    Particle advancement follows the equation ‘_=8 ‘_=8